 An exhaustive but effective approach to deal with some of these challenges is sequencing many patients.

 This approach is feasible only through large-scale collaborations.
 Such efforts will generate comprehensive catalogues of non-coding variants, which give us better statistics that can be leveraged to detect more driver mutations.
 However, these large-scale studies require the assembly of uniform cohorts, which can be challenging owing to the highly heterogeneous nature of cancer.
 An alternative approach is developing a more compact functional annotation of the non-coding genome by better and more precisely defining functional territories.
 Here, systematic annotation compendiums such as the ENCODE project10 have a vital role to play.
-Thus, in the pursuit of more drivers we may be actually be served by less annotation.
+Thus, in the pursuit of more drivers we may be actually be served by less but accurate annotation.

 Sushant Kumar and Mark Gerstein are in the Program in Computational Biology and Bioinformatics and in the Department of Molecular Biophysics and Biochemistry, Yale University, New Haven, Connecticut 06520, USA.
 M.G. is also in the Department of Computer Science, Yale University